Phase transitions and gravitational waves in a non-abelian vector dark matter scenario: Testing the model

 Indirect detection (ID) constraints are evaluated through {\sc MadDM}~\cite{Ambrogi:2018jqj} using data from gamma-ray lines and gamma-ray continuum from the Fermi-LAT analysis of dwarf spheroidal galaxies~\cite{Fermi-LAT:2016uux} by imposing that the signal is compatible with exclusion limits at 95\% CL.

-All these constraints identify different allowed regions in the parameter space, shown in \cref{fig:cosmobounds} in the $\{m_{V_D},m_{H_D}\}$ projection.
+All these constraints identify different allowed regions in the parameter space, shown in \cref{fig:cosmobounds} in the $\{m_{V_D},m_{H_D}\}$ projection, where in all panels we impose that relic density cannot be overabundant.

-The region delimited by $m_{V_D}\lesssim m_h/2$ is excluded by the fact that it predicts a too high relic abundance for any choice of the remaining free parameters.
+The region delimited by $m_{V_D}\lesssim m_h/2$ is therefore always excluded by the fact that it predicts a too high relic abundance for any choice of $g_D$ and $\theta_S$.

 In the whole remaining parameter space, configurations of parameters which give a DM relic density compatible with the Planck observed value~\cite{Planck:2018vyg} within 3$\sigma$ can be found.
 A few regions tend to accumulate solutions in our uniform scan: the areas around $m_h=m_{H_D}$, $m_{V_D}=m_h/2$ and $m_{H_D}=2m_{V_D}$.
-All these areas lead to enhancement in the annihilation or co-annihilation cross-sections due to interferences and resonance contributions.
-The constraints from DD, ID and IC exclude large patches of the parameter space, with the direct detection constraints being by far the strongest\footnote{For sufficiently small mixing angle $\theta_S$, the contribution from the diagram involving SM states in Figure~\ref{fig:annihilationtopologies} is suppressed.
-DM annihilation and DD cross section are thus uncorrelated in that limit.
-Then in principle, for small enough mixing angle, it should be possible to find points yielding the observed relic abundance while evading DD constraints for the whole region $m_{H_D}< m_{V_D}$, including the empty region $m_{H_D}< \min(m_{V_D},m_h/2)$ in the upper right panel in ~\cref{fig:cosmobounds}~\cite{Arcadi:2016qoz}.
-However, while it can cover this space when considering DD constraints only (it can actually cover the whole plane), it is not possible anymore when $h^2\Omega_\text{DM}\leq 0.123$ is required, since for such a low mixing, $H_D$ cannot decay into SM particles, thus overcontributing to the DM abundance.}.
+All of these areas lead to enhancement in the annihilation or coannihilation cross sections due to interferences and resonance contributions.
+The constraints from DD, ID and IC exclude large patches of the parameter space, with the direct detection constraints being by far the strongest.
 The areas which are not excluded are in all cases the same which feature resonances and large interferences between processes, but also those for which the set of experiments for which data are available do not have sensitivity, such as the region for very small $m_{V_D}$ for the DD constraints.
-The combination of astrophysical and cosmological bounds, shown in \cref{fig:combinationcosmobounds}, leaves only the resonant areas, the area delimited by $m_{V_D}\gtrsim m_{h}$ and $m_{H_D}\gtrsim m_{h}/2$, and the region with $m_{V_D}\lesssim 100$ MeV where DD becomes insensitive.
+The higher density in the top-right corner of all panels is due to the fact that the region with high $V_D$ and $H_D$ masses leads to multiple contributions to the reduction of the DM relic density and all the considered experiments lose sensitivity in that region of the mass parameter space.\\

+It is illustrative to describe in the following some of the main features which lead to patches of exclusions for the different observables.